Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Appealing a Denied Workers’ Comp Claim in Ohio

-Legal Help After Workers’ Comp Claim is Denied in Ohio
+Appealing a Denied Workers’ Comp Claim in Ohio

-A workers’ compensation claim may be denied for a variety of reasons, but you may still obtain benefits by going through the appeals process.
-Contact us at Kisling, Nestico & Redick today to receive help if your claim has been denied.
+A workers’ compensation claim may be denied for a variety of reasons in Ohio, but you may still have options.
+Contact KNR for help appealing your claim.

 If you’ve been injured on the job and filed a workers’ compensation claim that was denied, you are likely frustrated and upset.
 The good news is that you have the opportunity to appeal the claim so that you can secure the benefits to which you may be entitled.